Medical-Intelligence-One/Looking-Glass-Web-App/README.md

 ### To run the Looking-Glass-Web-App:

 npm install parcel
-npm start # or run live-server
+npm start # or run live-server.